oal/reolink-mailpit-mqtt/README.md

 MQTT_PORT=1883
 ```

 Run the binary.
+It will listen on port 8026.
 It's recommended to run it as a service, for example with systemd.
 Here's an example service file:

 ```ini
 [Unit]